Personalized Federated Learning: A Unified Framework and Universal Optimization Techniques: Personalized FL objectives

 \begin{lemma} The function $F_{WS2}$ is jointly $\mu'$-strongly convex, $\left(\tfrac{L'}{M}\right)$-smooth w.r.t.~$w$ and $L'$-smooth w.r.t.~$\beta$.
 Similarly, the function $f_m$ is jointly convex, $\left(\tfrac{\cL'}{M}\right)$-smooth w.r.t.~$w$ and $\cL'$-smooth w.r.t.~$\beta$. \end{lemma}

-The proof is straightforward and thus omitted.
-A specific feature of the explicit weight sharing paradigm is that evaluating a gradient w.r.t.~$w$-parameters automatically provides either free or very cheap access to the gradient w.r.t.~$\beta$ parameters (and vice versa).
+The proof is straightforward and, therefore, omitted.
+A distinctive characteristic of the explicit weight sharing paradigm is that evaluating a gradient w.r.t.~$w$-parameters automatically grants either free or highly cost-effective access to the gradient w.r.t.~$\beta$-parameters (and vice versa).